alinalein/alinalein/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
+-->

-# Hi there!
-Welcome to my GitHub Repositories 👋
+# Hello, Welcome to my GitHub Repositories 👋

-I am a freshly certified full-stack developer in the vibrant heart 🖤 of Berlin.
-My journey in coding is fueled by a fascination with crafting user-centric 🍇 experiences and mastering all its aspects, from front to back.
+I am a freshly certified full-stack developer living all over the world but mostly in Berlin.💚 My coding journey is fueled by a passion for creating user-friendly experiences, and I enjoy being involved in every aspect of building an interactive app from scratch.🔅

-Here's a little about what I'm up to and how you can get in touch:
+Here’s a quick look at how to reach me and what’s been keeping me excited lately:

-- 🌱 **Currently Learning:** I’m diving deep into API microservices to enhance my development skills for the ecommerce industry
+- 🌱 **Currently Learning:** I’m working with Node.js, API development, and React to improve my skills and advance in the SaaS/FaaS/Fintech industry.
-- 🎵 **Interests:** I enjoy curating playlists on [Spotify](https://www.spotify.com).
-Music is my go-to source for creativity and energy.
+- 🎵 **Interests:**I love exploring new places and challenging myself with activities I haven't tried yet, like skydiving and scuba diving.
+It's this same curiosity and drive that I bring to my coding projects.
-- 💬 **How to Reach Me:** Connect with me on [LinkedIn](https://linkedin.com) or visit my [Website](https://workwithbobby.today) to learn more.
+- 📫 **Get in Touch:** Connect with me on [LinkedIn](https://www.linkedin.com/in/alina-leinweber/) or visit my [Website](https://alinalein.github.io/portfolio_beta/) to learn more.

-Looking forward to collaborating on innovative projects and exploring new technologies!
+Eager to team up on cutting-edge projects and dive into the latest technologies!👯

 ---